Lisa Anne Johnson: Art and and the Reality of Nature Today

 Your haiku journal, Trash Panda, has a very contemporary vibe.
 Tell us about its genesis and its unique contribution to the haiku canon?

 "Trash Panda came out of my frustration as a poet and biologist that "modern" haiku did not really reflect our modern reality particularly well.
 We are living in an era when every part of the natural world is in decline as a result of human impact.
 As poets, we need to be honest about that, but too often contemporary haiku poems read like they could have been written in preindustrial times.
-Poems with plastic bags tangled in cherry blossom branches herons standing in polluted water needed a home.
+Poems with plastic bags tangled in cherry blossom branches and herons standing in polluted water needed a home.
 Also, I was, and am, fed up with erudite arguments about whether haiku in English could or should deviate from the 5-7-5 form.
 It was difficult getting my 5-7-5 poems published in modern haiku journals, and my shorter poems were sometimes met with “mansplaining”—pressure from white male editors to change them.
 Creating Trash Panda allowed me to offer to others the sort of change I wanted to see.
 It welcomes poems that acknowledge the declining state of nature that are 17-syllables or less.
 Period.
 There are no rules or judgement about what is or isn't a "proper" haiku.
 My tent is big enough to include any type of short form poetry that reflects what’s happening today.
 Trash Panda focuses primarily on poems that could not have been written in any other era, or that combine with other poems in the journal in a way that has a distinctly modern feel.
-I try to respond to the poems that are submitted each time, and choose not only the ones that particularly resonate with me, but that seem to resonate with each other."
+I try to respond to the poems that are submitted each time, and choose not only the ones that particularly resonate with me, but that seem to resonate with each other in any particular volume"

 The journal’s name is delightfully unique.
 What does it mean?